 6.8.4 The type and duration of the follow-up of subjects after adverse events.

+6.9 Statistics

 6.9.1 A description of the statistical methods to be employed, including timing of any planned interim analysis(ses).

 6.9.2 The number of subjects planned to be enrolled.
 In multicentre trials, the numbers of enrolled subjects projected for each trial site should be specified.
 Reason for choice of sample size, including reflections on (or calculations of) the power of the trial and clinical justification.